Dick and Jane: Origins

 "Dick" and "Jane" originally appeared in Elson-Gray Readers in 1930.
 Before the appearance of the first Dick and Jane stories, reading primers "generally included Bible stories or fairy tales with complicated language and few pictures."
-After the Elson-Gray series ended in 1940, the characters continued in a subsequent series of primary readers that were later revised and enlarged into newer editions.
-The Dick and Jane readers were widely used in classrooms in the United States and in other English-speaking countries for nearly four decades and reached the height of their popularity in the 1950s, when 80 percent of first-grade students in the United States were learning to read though these stories.
-The 1965 edition, the last of the Dick and Jane series, introduced the first Black family as characters in a first-grade reader.
+After the Elson-Gray series ended in 1940, the characters continued in a subsequent series of primary readers that were later revised and enlarged into newer editions, with two additional authors: May Hill Arbuthnot, an editor, and A Sterl Artley, a reading expert.
+The Dick and Jane readers were widely used in classrooms in the United States and in some other English-speaking countries—but not in the United Kingdom where home-grown equivalents like Janet and John or Ladybird's Peter and Jane series were read—for nearly four decades and reached the height of their popularity in the 1950s, when 80 percent of first-grade students in the United States were learning to read though these stories.
+The 1965 edition, the last of the Dick and Jane series, introduced the first black family as characters in a first-grade reader.
 Although the Dick and Jane series of primers continued to be sold until 1973 they remained in use in some classrooms throughout the 1970s.
 By the 1980s, the Dick and Jane stories had been replaced with other reading texts and gradually disappeared from school curricula.
-However, some believe they continue to serve as a model for restrictive reading practices in classrooms.
+However, some ideologues believe they continue to serve as a model for restrictive reading practices in classrooms.